attakercyebr/openvpn/README.md

 - 📌 The full version with all features, with the creation of 1024 users and selling VPN to customers

+- 📌 You cannot register more than two users in this version

+- 📌 But register more than 1024 users in the cracked version

 # How Install OpenVPN on CentOS 7
 ----------------------